 Color: Discharge That’s gray, yellow, green, or brown

 A normal vaginal discharge comprises approximately a teaspoon per day that’s white or translucent, thick to thin, and odorless.
 The normal germs and fluids shape this the vaginal cells put off.
 The discharge can be noticeable at various times of the month based on childbirth, menstrual flow, sexual activity, and birth control.
 It’s not unusual for the standard release to become dark, brown, or discolored a day or two after the menstrual period.

-If you have an infection, itching, or discomfort signs, see your healthcare provider.
+If you have an infection, itching, or discomfort signs, go for home remedies for fishy odor or see your healthcare provider.